B-Richie/Dapper_DAL/README.md

-# Dapper Data Access Layer
+# Dapper Data Access Layer for ASP Core 2.2
 Multi-provider IOC data access layer using Dapper

 Reference in any client application